(Updated Dec. 16, 2019)

 3. Refine Pay Per Click efforts using GA and GSC data.

 Among various digital marketing campaigns, PPC ads bring instant results.
-Pick out the right keywords and bidding strategy, and set a suitable budget, and you can drive high-quality leads to your website.
+Pick out the right keywords and bidding strategy, set a suitable budget, and you can drive high-quality leads to your website.

-Plus the great thing with PPC is that you can control your spending and monitor its performance in real-time.
+The great thing with PPC is that you can control your spending and monitor its performance in real-time.
 You can test your new strategies based on GA and GSC data on PPC.
 If they work, adopt these strategies for your SEO, social media, and other campaigns as well.

 4. Continue to track the data to see whether recent efforts have paid off.

 User data can show up on Google Analytics and Google Search Console in 24 to 48 hours.
 Whenever you run new ad or content campaigns on your website, make sure to monitor the results on the free Google tools we’ve just presented to you.

 The digital marketing industry is ever-changing.
 Don’t get left behind with a “set and forget it” mindset.
 Test different strategies and make constant adjustments to keep your online stream of customers steady.

 Remember these key basic metrics in Google Analytics and Google Search Console.
 They house valuable data which are useful to optimizing for conversion.